msg43/Knowledge_Chipper/README.md

 - Build a searchable knowledge base of insights
 - Connect related ideas across multiple sources
 - Export to Obsidian or other knowledge management tools

+**New Workflow**: Summarize directly from your database!
+After transcribing lectures or videos, use the Summarize tab's database browser to re-analyze content without managing intermediate files.

 ### Content Analysis
 Analyze podcasts, interviews, and video content: